mhishami/SolrSentiment/README.md

 # SolrSentiment
-An `UpdateRequestFactory` that uses the Stanfor com.zmt.solr.NLP Library for Sentiment Analysis.
+An `UpdateRequestFactory` that uses the Stanfor NLP Library for Sentiment Analysis.

 # Usage
 1. Clone this repo